ecmwf/pyodc/README.md

 * [pandoc]
 * [Jupyter Notebook]

 For `codc` to work, the `odc` library must be compiled and installed on the system and made available to Python.
-Typically this happens automatically through the dependency on `odclib` which bundles a precompiled version of `odc` as a wheel.
+Typically this happens automatically as described above through the dependency on `odclib` which bundles a precompiled version of `odc` as a wheel.
 If some some reason this doesn't work, there are multiple other ways to make the library visible to pyodc:
 * It can be installed as a system library.
 * The installation prefix can be passed in the `odc_DIR` or `ODC_DIR` environment variables.
 * The library directory can be included in `LD_LIBRARY_PATH.